-After taking microphotographs, it is confirmed that there was an increase in formation of embryos with an increase in duration of incubation period and 70-75% of cultures induced root formation supplemented with MS basal medium however NAA induced only root premordia, where plants could not survive.
+After taking the photographs for under stereomicroscope somatic embryos, it is confirmed that there was an increase in formation of embryos with an increase in duration of incubation period and 70-75% of cultures induced root formation supplemented with MS basal medium however NAA induced only root primordia, where plants could not survive.
 The plantlets regenerated through somatic embryogenesis were transferred from lab to field where success rate of survivability observed was around 85%.

-CONCLUSION
+6.CONCLUSION